whaitukay/spark-utils/README.md

 %spark
 import com.github.whaitukay.utils.Util

-val inputPath = "s3a://mdp-analytics-data/samples/iris.csv"  //path to some file to be zipped val outputPath = "s3a://mdp-analytics-data/samples/iris.zip" //target path to save the zipped file
+val inputPath = "/path/to/some/input/file"  //path to some file to be zipped val outputPath = "/path/to/some/output/file" //target path to save the zipped file

-// Attempt to zip the file foudn at the inputPath, and save the zipped file at the outputPath Util.zipFile(inputPath, outputPath)
+// Attempt to zip the file found at the inputPath, and save the zipped file at the outputPath Util.zipFile(inputPath, outputPath)
 ```

-Note that the `zipFile` function will automatically add the ".zip" extention if it is not present in the outputPath.
+Note that the `zipFile` function will automatically add the ".zip" extension if it is not present in the outputPath.

 ## Notes to pySpark users
 Unfortunately my python-fu is not strong enough to create wrappers for you guys just yet.
-Luckily, since we are using the notebook, we can switch bewteen `%pyspark` and `%spark` and still use the same session.
+Luckily, since we are using the notebook, we can switch between `%pyspark` and `%spark` and still use the same session.

 This means that if you have created a view using `df.createOrReplaceTempView('my_pyspark_df')`, you can recall it using `spark.table("my_pyspark_df")`.